-Think Britain is uniformly water rich with lush greenery throughout the entire region?
+Think water-rich Britain is uniformly water rich with lush greenery throughout the entire region?
 Think again.
 The most populated and driest region – the Southeast, where London is located – might soon be facing water shortages.

 What?
 Water shortages in London, England?
 That’s right!